Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 <p style="justify">Eventually the user will complete the game by either losing as the incorrect path was chosen or winning by rescuing granny after the correct path is chosen.</p>

 <p style="justify">At every stage the user is presented with two paths.
 Should the user type in an incorrect answer , the game will alert the user as "Incorrect Answer".
 Furthermore , at that stage will check if the user wants to continue playing or quit the game.
 This has been designed to allow the user to quit the game at any stage without feeling trapped.
 Should it have just been a mistake the user is taken back to the start of the same function , to continue playing from where they were.</p>

+## Testing

+I have manually tested this project by doing the following:

+- Passed the code through PEP8 linter and confirmed there are no problems.
+- Given invalid options to ensure the function will check if the user wantes to continue playing or quit the game.
+- Tested in my local terminal and Heroku terminal.